 Landis Hall residential community provides special activities and a supportive environment for the highly–motivated students in the University Honors Program.
 Residents often form study groups with other Honors students, and they organize shared social activities throughout the school year.
 The hall's central locations is also convenient for classes, labs, dining, and the library.

 Florida State University (FSU) provides housing accommodations for students with a documented qualifying medical, physical or psychological disability on a case-by-case basis.
-To be considered for a housing accommodation, please follow the deadlines and instructions for submitting documentation on the Student Disability Resource Center website here.
+To be considered for a housing accommodation, please follow the deadlines and instructions for submitting documentation on the Office of Accessibility Services website (OAS) here.